rafaeltakahashi/pos-winsurf/rust-poc-3/README.md

 - Generic implementation that can handle any non-linear regression problem
 - Support for both analytical and numerical Jacobian computation
 - Example implementation of a linear regression problem
+- Modular design with separation of solver logic and application code

+## Project Structure

+- `src/problem_solver.rs`: Contains the core `DynamicallySizedProblem` implementation
+- `src/main.rs`: Contains an example application using the solver

 ## Example